What is Ulcerative Colitis?

 Associated with the colonic inflammation in ulcerative colitis are complications that are not a direct result of the inflammation in the colon.
 Some of these complications are generalized symptoms and signs of inflammation such as fever, fatigue, and anemia.
 Others are the result of inflammation occurring outside of the colon such as arthritis and skin sores.

-Ulcerative colitis is considered to be related to Crohn's disease, another chronic inflammatory disease of the intestines (both are referred to as inflammatory bowel disease); however, Crohn's disease, unlike ulcerative colitis, is not limited to the colon.
-In fact, Crohn's disease usually involves the small intestine or small intestine and colon although occasionally it too is limited to the colon.
+Ulcerative colitis is related to Crohn's disease, another chronic inflammatory disease of the intestines (both are referred to as inflammatory bowel disease); however, Crohn's disease, unlike ulcerative colitis, is not limited to the colon.
+In fact, Crohn's disease usually involves the small intestine or small intestine and colon although occasionally it, too, is limited to the colon.
 Another chronic gastrointestinal disorder, irritable bowel syndrome, shares with ulcerative colitis abdominal pain and diarrhea as its main symptoms; however, the cause of irritable bowel syndrome is believed to be dysfunction of the nerves and muscles of the intestines since there is no identifiable inflammation.

 The cause of ulcerative colitis is unknown, but it is believed to be somehow related to abnormal immunologic reactions of the body to the bacteria normally found in the colon.
 There is no evidence that diet is the cause of ulcerative colitis.